hwborchers/hwborchers.github.io/RandJulia.md

 ## "0011111111100010011110001000110011111100011011111011011000011001"
 ```

 In Julia, this will assign to the variable name `gamma` the value of the Euler-Mascheroni or Gamma constant.
-Function `bitstring` prints the "literal bit representation of a number".
+Function `bitstring` prints the "literal bit representation" of `gamma` as a number in Julia.

+A note about variable names: It is convenient to give an assigned variable the same name in R as in Julia.
+There is no danger that these two variables will interfere as they exist in different environments.
+We will largely follow this policy here.

 ### The Julia Console